Federal Grand Jury Subpoena Attorneys

 Testifying Before a Grand Jury

 An attorney for a testifying witness may not attend the grand jury proceeding.
-Normally, the attorney will wait outside the grand jury room.
-The attorney will be allowed to speak with the witness should the witness request to consult with his attorney during questioning.
+Normally, the lawyer will wait outside the grand jury room.
+The attorney will be allowed to speak with the witness should the witness request to consult with his lawyer during questioning.
 At this point the witness will step outside the grand jury room and consult with his attorney.
 This consultation is permissible and doing so does not adversely affect the witness.

 Use of Grand Jury Evidence in Trial

 Grand jury materials obtained through subpoena requests and testimony given under oath can be used at trial.
 Frequently, bank information and large data requests made by the government through the grand jury process will be some of the most important evidence presented at trial.
 Witness testimony will also be important due to the fact that statements given under oath are admissible and are important tools used by the government and federal prosecutor in building its case at trial.

 Why Do Clients Trust Oberheiden, P.C. for Grand Jury Investigations?